chrisboden/hubgpt/api/multi_user_prd.md

 ## Overview
 This document outlines the plan to migrate the HubGPT API from a single-user to a multi-user architecture while maintaining API stability and feature parity.

+## Status Overview
+✅ = Complete
+🔄 = In Progress
+⏳ = Pending

 ## Goals
-- Enable multiple users to use the system independently
+- ✅ Enable multiple users to use the system independently
-- Maintain existing API endpoint compatibility
+- ✅ Maintain existing API endpoint compatibility
-- Ensure data isolation between users
+- ✅ Ensure data isolation between users
-- Scale storage from file-based to database-backed
+- 🔄 Scale storage from file-based to database-backed
-- Implement proper authentication and authorization
+- ✅ Implement proper authentication and authorization
-- Allow for future collaboration features
+- 🔄 Allow for future collaboration features

 ## Non-Goals
 - Rewriting the frontend